lorrenrules/vue-trip-wire/README.md

 # Vue Trip Wire
-A [Vue.js](https://vuejs.org) plugin for firing functions when an element reaches a designated point in the viewport.
+A [Vue.js](https://vuejs.org) plugin for firing function when an element reaches designated position in viewport.

-It uses a custom directive in which you can fire local component methods, or optionally, you can import a module of functions to use globaly across your application.
+Great for animations!

 ## Setup
 Install via NPM: